 Supplement companies often put a seal or stamp on their website or product labels with words such as “Certified GMP,” “FDA Approved Facility,” or “CGMP Inspected Facility,” but these should not be mistaken as indications of safety or federal approval.
 There is no “official” seal or stamp, and misuse of the Food and Drug Administration (FDA) logo is illegal.
-FDA does not approve or certify facilities or dietary supplement products.
 Instead, companies are expected to comply, by law, with CGMP (Current Good Manufacturing Practices) regulations.
-These regulations require that they produce and test their finished products in a way that eliminates the possibility of accidental contamination or tainting and ensure that the ingredients on the label match what’s in the product.
+As FDA states, they don’t “…have the authority to approve dietary supplements or their labeling before they are sold to the public.”
+It’s the responsibility of the manufacturer or distributor to ensure the dietary supplement products they introduce into the market is safe.

 You might be interested in reading “Why doesn't FDA stop unsafe supplements from reaching the market?”
 And for in-depth information about CGMPs, see Current Good Manufacturing Practice (CGMP) Regulations.